-Completion of the minor in Special Education will prepare students to have a better understanding of the social, emotional, and learning characteristic of individuals with mental retardation, autism, developmental disabilities, learning disabilities, brain injuries, emotional and behavioral disorders, physical disabilities, and multiple disabilities.
+Completion of the minor in Special Education will prepare students to have a better understanding of the social, emotional, and learning characteristic of individuals with intellectual disability, autism, developmental disabilities, specific learning disabilities, brain injuries, emotional and behavioral disorders, physical disabilities, and multiple disabilities.

 In addition, students taking this minor will develop a thorough understanding of PL 105-17, Individuals with Disabilities Education Act (IDEA), which addresses the rights of individuals and parents regarding inclusion in the regular classroom, delivery of services in inclusive settings, and transition planning.